MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Entra ID considers the request successful if the id_token parameter is present in the response, and if the token is valid.
 Otherwise, the request is considered unsuccessful.
 Entra ID fails the original authentication attempt due to requirement of the Conditional Access policy.

-Entra ID abandons the state of the authentication attempt on its end approximately 10 minutes after the redirection has occurred to the provider.
+Entra ID abandons the state of the authentication attempt on its end about 10 minutes after the redirection to the provider.

 ## Entra ID error response handling